rsgTom/rsg_hub/README.md

 # RSG Hub 🚀

 RSG Hub is a comprehensive platform for extracting and displaying blog post data using a backend written in Python and a frontend built with React Native.
 The backend processes and serves the blog post data, while the React Native app displays the posts in an interactive and user-friendly manner.
+This is a work in progress, and this README is aspirational.
+To run the program, run main.py.
+There is no complete front end, but the backend logic is functional.

 ## Project Structure 📁